 The Swedish Santa Lucia ceremony is also rich with a lot of symbols.
 Here are some of the symbols of the Swedish Santa Lucia holiday that takes place on December 13th each year:

-- Longest and Darkest Night – December 13th is the longest and darkest night of the year on the former Julien calendar.
-Santa Lucia is the symbol to bring light to the world.
+• Longest and Darkest Night – December 13th is the longest and darkest night on the former Julien calendar.
+Santa Lucia is the symbol of bringing light to the world.

-- Lucia is the Oldest Daughter – Traditionally, the eldest daughter of the family would dress in a white robe and wear an evergreen crown on her head filled with candles to be the Santa Lucia.
+• Lucia is the Oldest Daughter – Traditionally, the family’s eldest daughter would dress in a white robe and wear an evergreen crown on her head filled with candles to be Santa Lucia.

-- Santa Lucia Attendants – Santa Lucia would have two kind of attendants – The boys who were the star boys who symbolized the stars in heaven and the girl who is her attendants with candles to help her light the way.
+• Santa Lucia Attendants – Santa Lucia would have two kinds of attendants – The boys, who were the star boys who symbolized the stars in heaven, and the girl, who is her attendants with candles to help her light the way.

-- Candles Symbolize Light – The candles that Santa Lucia wears are symbols of light in times of darkness.
-Traditionally the candles they used were real candles, but today, most of the candles are electric.
+• Candles Symbolize Light – Santa Lucia’s candles symbolize light in times of darkness.
+Traditionally, they used real candles, but today, most are electric.

-- Crown of Holly and Lingonberries – Santa Lucia wears a crown of holly and lingonberries.
-The crown symbolizes the crown of thorns that was put on Christ’s head leading up to his crucifixion.
+• Crown of Holly and Lingonberries – Santa Lucia wears a crown of holly and lingonberries.
+The crown symbolizes the crown of thorns on Christ’s head leading up to his crucifixion.

 ‘Santa Lucia is a beautiful Swedish Christmas holiday tradition that brings in the spirit of the Christmas season.
 The Santa Lucia holiday is about bringing light to a dark world.
-Today more than ever, the world continues to need this message of spreading light in the darkness.
+Today more than ever, the world needs this message of spreading light in the darkness.

 Why Do So Many Swedish Last Names End in Son?

-When doing your Swedish family history research, one of the most important things you need to understand is how Swedish last names work.
+When doing your Swedish family history research, one of the most important things you must understand is how Swedish last names work.
 Many Swedish last names have the ending of “son or “sson” as they are patronymic names.

 You can find out more by reading our blog Why Do So Many Swedish Last Names End in Son? by clicking here.